iamFIREcracker/tmux-externalpipe/README.md

     set -g @externalpipe-urlview-cmd 'urlview'
     set -g @externalpipe-urlview-key 'u'

-Reload Tmux.
+Reload Tmux, and that's it: hitting `prefix + u` should now prompt you with `urlview` link selection screen.

 You can find the following at the bottom of my [.tmux.conf](https://github.com/iamFIREcracker/dotfiles/blob/master/.tmux.conf):

     # tmux-externalpipe